 Homeowners associations rely on assessments to fund everything from trash removal and maintenance of common areas to the overall financial solvency of the community.
-As a result, the failure to pay past-due assessments can quickly affect property values as well as the quality of life of other tenants.
-Our attorneys offer vital information for board members who are having difficulty fulfilling association obligations due to one (or more) tenants’ outstanding debts.
+As a result, the failure to pay past-due assessments can quickly affect property values as well as the quality of life of other homeowners.
+Our attorneys offer vital information for board members who are having difficulty fulfilling association obligations.

 Common Expenses Paid Through Homeowner Association Assessments

 Assessments, also called maintenance fees or HOA fees, are charged to any homeowner upon purchase of a property within a community.
 While regular assessments cover the costs of the maintenance and repair of the common areas in a community, associations may also levy special assessments to pay for new amenities or increased operational costs.
 Fees may be charged on a yearly, semi-annual, quarterly, or monthly basis, and will continue to be charged to the property owner for the entire length of his or her ownership of the property.

 Regular HOA maintenance fees are typically used to cover day-to-day expenditures such as:

 - Groundskeeping (such as lawn care, sprinkler installation, and landscaping in community parks)

 - Health and sanitation (trash removal, recycling pickup, and pest control)

 - Maintenance of common areas (including dog parks, play areas, swimming pools, or tennis courts)

 - Seasonal maintenance (including leaf blowing, snow removal, salting, and plowing)

 - Bundled utilities (such as community internet or cable TV services)